dbt-labs/docs.getdbt.com/website/docs/faqs/models/model-custom-schemas.md

 ---
 title: Can I build my models in a schema other than my target schema?
 Or: Can I split my models across multiple schemas?
+Description: “You can build models outside target schema”
+sidebar_label: ‘How to build models in schema(s) outside target schema’
+id: model-custom-schemas

 ---

 Yes!
 Use the [schema](reference/resource-configs/schema.md) configuration in your `dbt_project.yml` file, or using a `config` block: